JckHamm3r/Tik-Tool/README.md

 This tool was made specifically for the use of my company and I will not take responsibility for anything that this tool may break or improperly configure for personal or professional reasons.
 Use this tool at your own risk.

 # Tik-Tool
-Tools specifically designed for WISPs to quickly configure MikroTik devices
+Tool specifically designed for WISPs to quickly configure MikroTik devices.

 # Requirements
 Windows OS